falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 Source plugins can optionally implement the `sdk.OpenParams` interface.
 If requested by the application, the framework may call `OpenParams()` before opening the event stream to obtains some suggested values that would valid parameters for `Open()`.
 For more details, see the documentation of [`list_open_params`](../plugin-api-reference/#const-char-plugin-list-open-params-ss-plugin-t-s-ss-plugin-rc-rc-required-no).

 Source plugin instances can optionally implement the `sdk.Closer` and `sdk.Progresser` interface.
 If `sdk.Closer` is implemented, the `Close()` method is called while closing the event stream and can be used to release the resources used by the plugin instance.
 If `sdk.Progresser` is implemented, the
-`Progress()` method is called by the SDK when the framework requests progress data about the event stream of the plugin instance. `Progress()` must return a `float64` with value between 0 and 1 representing the current progress percentage, and a string representation of the same progress value.
+`Progress()` method is called by the SDK when the framework requests progress data about the event stream of the plugin instance. `Progress()` must return a `float64` with a value between 0 and 1 representing the current progress percentage, and a string representation of the same progress value.

 #### Registering a Plugin in the SDK